sefianecho/alwan/README.md

 | `color` | (`colorObject`, `source`) | Similar to the `input` event, fires every time the color changes |

 ### ColorObject
-Color object is the output of Talwin color picker, its properties are:
+Color object is the output of Alwan color picker, its properties are:

 - **hsv**() : `object` — Gets an HSV color object.
 - **rgb**(asArray: `boolean`) : `object` — Get an RGB color object or an Array if `asArray` is set to true,